October 6, 2022

 Why small brands have an edge in China

-The drive towards being unique is on contrary to the ‘individualism’ in western cultures.
-Brands that can be ‘sherpas’ for the consumer will be powerful
+The drive to be unique runs counter to the ‘individualism’ of western cultures.
+Brands that can be ‘sherpas’ for consumers will be powerful

 October 6, 2022